How to write a Production Assistant Resume. I also wrote a popular article with CV writing tips for filmmakers here.

 My CV was read and I had tea with the director that very week.

-There is nothing special about my cover letters they are just short and to the point.
-To wrap up all resumes for film jobs must be short, clear and neat.
+There is nothing special about my cover letters they are short, clear and to the point.
+To wrap it up all resumes for film jobs must be short, clear and neat.
 When I first started out I applied to tons of job applications, I was cocky too.
-When I narrowed down my crew position finally to Script Supervisor (because you don’t plan on being a production assistant forever) getting a job was much easier.
+When I narrowed down my crew position finally to Script Supervisor (because you don’t plan on being a production assistant forever right) I found getting a job was much easier.

 When I had 5 credits of being a Script Supervisor on feature films I could get any job I applied for.
 Film crew work is all about credit collecting.
 It’s a tough game, not one I play anymore but it is definitely possible to get work in film.